CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 Then, play any new resource long-event cards.

-Finally, remove all of your opponent’s hazard long-events.<span id="page68" class="page-number">68</span>
+Finally, remove all of your opponent’s hazard long-events.

+{: .note}
+> _Address rules questions and comments via email to metwice@aol.com or mail to: I.C.E, P.O.
+Box 1605, Charlottesville, VA, 22902.
+Look for METW discussion areas on your favorite on-line service and visit our home page on the WWW (http://www.ironcrown.com)._

+<br><span id="page68" class="page-number">68</span>

 ---